Coronavirus outbreak: India breaches 70,000-mark, records 87 new deaths due to COVID-19

 New Delhi, May 12: The total number of coronavirus cases in India have reached 70,756 on Tuesday while the active cases are at 46,008.
 The recoveries are at 22,454 and the deaths are at 2,293, according to the Health Ministry.

-In the last 24 hours, India has reported spike of 3,604 COVID-19 cases and recorded 87 deaths, taking the total number of fatalities to 2,293.
+In the last 24 hours, India has reported a spike of 3,604 COVID-19 cases and recorded 87 deaths, taking the total number of fatalities to 2,293.

 Coronavirus crisis: TMC, BJP indulge in war of words during PM Modi's meeting with CMs